Alan Krueger, noted economist who served Obama, has died

-Alan Krueger, a groundbreaking Princeton University economist who served as a top adviser in two Democratic administrations and was an authority on the labor market, has died, according to a statement from the university.
+Alan Krueger, a groundbreaking Princeton University economist who served as a top adviser in two Democratic administrations and was an authority on the labor market, has died, according to a statement from the university Monday.

+The economist took his own life during the weekend, the university said in a follow-up statement.

 Krueger, 58, devoted much of his research to the job market and, in particular, to the impact of a minimum wage.
 His work concluded that a higher minimum wage did not generally slow hiring as many conservative critics have argued.